 - 1. At the bottom of the left pane, click Server View. - 2.
 In the left pane, click the server. - 3.
-Click the Stop DSA button.
-The DSA status changes to stopped. - 4.
-Replace the contents of the dump directory (by default, \${VFHOME}/dump) with the backed-up dump files. - 5.
-Click the Load button.
-The DSA's database is emptied and reloaded with the contents of the dump files. - 6.
-If any update logs were backed up after the dump files from which you have restored were created, then replay the update logs.
-Otherwise, click the Start DSA button.
+In the right pane, click the Status tab followed by the General tab, and then the Text View button. - 4.
+Click the Stop DSA .
+The DSA status changes to stopped. - 5.
+Replace the contents of the dump directory (by default, \${VFHOME}/dump) with the backed-up dump files. - 6.
+In the Database Recovery area of the tab, click Load.
+The DSA's database is emptied and reloaded with the contents of the dump files. - If any update logs were backed up after the dump files from which you have restored were created, then replay the update logs.
+Otherwise, click Start DSA.
 The DSA status changes to running.